slackapi/python-slack-sdk/docs-src/oauth/index.rst

 If you're looking for a much easier way to do the same, check `Bolt for Python <https://github.com/slackapi/bolt-python>`_, which is a full-stack Slack App framework.
 With Bolt, you don't need to implement most of the following code on your own.

+The Python document for this module is available at https://slack.dev/python-slack-sdk/api-docs/

 App Installation Flow
 *************************************************